DiezelZzzA/Exodus-Recovery/README.md

 # Disclaimer

 This project is provided **as-is**, without warranties of any kind.
-The developers make no guarantees regarding:
+The developers make no guarantees regarding recovery success, compatibility, performance, or prevention of data or financial loss.

-* Recovery success
-* Compatibility
-* Performance
-* Prevention of data loss
-* Prevention of financial loss

 Always keep secure backups of your wallet recovery phrase.